abbieduan/travel-list/README.md

 The Travel List App is a simple web application designed to help users manage a list of items they need to pack for travelling.
 Built with React and JavaScript, this app provides an intuitive interface for adding items to a packing list, marking items as packed, deleting them, and various sorting functionalities.

+This webpage is deployed at https://abbieduan.github.io/travel-list/ 😊 Check it out!

 ## Features

 - **Add Items**: Users can add items to the packing list by entering the name and quantity of each item.